 Step 8: Use The Leg Drive

 Upon the bar making contact with the chest, tighten the glutes and commence pressing the bar up using power from the legs by imagining pushing the floor away.
-Bench press leg drive is critical to hauling more weight and also helps maintain tightness and tension in the torso.
+Utilizing bench press leg drive is essential for lifting heavier weights and maintaining tightness and tension in the torso.

-Exhale forcefully as the bar is being pressed up and the bench press bar path should be in a reverse ‘J’ path pressing the bar up towards the head.
+As you press the bar up, exhale forcefully, ensuring the bench press bar path follows a reverse ‘J’ trajectory, guiding the bar towards your head.
 Proceed back to step 6.

 Below are tips to help maintain good form and technique in the press:

-The barbell bench press is a superior compound movement with different variations and the bench press muscles worked change due to the angle of the torso and grip, but the dumbbell bench press offers many advantages over its barbell counterpart which is why dumbbell is even better—combining the two makes for an all rounded upper body workout.
+The barbell bench press is a superior compound movement with different variations.
+With this bench press, muscles worked change due to the angle of the torso and grip.
+However the dumbbell bench press offers many advantages over its barbell counterpart which is why dumbbell is even better—combining the two makes for an all rounded upper body workout.

 Frequently Asked Questions